dissyulina/shoesandmore/TESTING.md

    ![Favorites](readme-testing-files/testing/user-stories/favorites.png "Favorites")

-As an admin and store management, I want to be able to:
+### C. As an admin and store management, I want to be able to:
 1. *Add a product.*
    Admin can add a product to the website by logging in as admin, navigate to My Account and choose Product Management.
 Admin then will be directed to the Add Products page.
 After filling out the form, they can click 'Add Product' button.
    ![Add product](readme-testing-files/testing/user-stories/add-product.png "Add product")